bjssacademy/fundamentals-clean-code/04thinkingbig.md

 To complete our trick, we need two techniques:

 - we must _inject_ the function we want to use to fetch data into `application`.
-This is \_Dependency Injection'.
+This is _Dependency Injection_.
 - we need a new piece of separate code to _wire up_ `application` to whatever function we want to use to fetch data.

 The code looks like this: